 This paper provides a number of applied research implications.
-First, some of the principles of REBT can seem rigid and definite, notably the idea that irrational beliefs lead to maladaptive emotional and behavioral consequences.
-But irrational beliefs may not lead to maladaptive responses all of the time or in all human beings.
-Indeed, it is still unclear as to implications of irrational beliefs on actual sports performance (Turner & Barker, in press).
-For this reason, collaboration with athletes in REBT sessions is important so that the athlete and the practitioner arrive at the decision of whether the athlete's beliefs are unhelpful for goal attainment or not.
-Within a workshop is it more difficult to put this collaborative principle into practice, but a less didactic workshop approach could be taken to include more discussion and reflection.
-Second, because this research was conducted as part of the academy sport psychology provision, it was necessary to rationalize the programs to the academy head of sport science.
-REBT is not widely recognized in professional sport settings as yet, therefore we presented the programs as "emotion programs" in which athletes would learn about emotions and methods for controlling them, and stipulated that two groups needed to be formed.
-Presenting the programs as "emotion programs" was important because REBT has some clinical connotations (Marlow, 2009) that may be unattractive to coaches.
-Third, the academy head of sport science was kept blind to the different conditions to ensure that they were not able to reveal the differences between the content of each program to the two groups.
-Athletes were informed that both groups were to receive emotion programs so that the emotion control group were not curious as to the content of the REBT group's program.
-Whilst difficult to put into practice, it was necessary to try to prevent cross-pollination of REBT concepts to the emotion control group, that would have influenced the data.
-It is not possible from the data presented to know whether athletes from opposing groups shared workshop information, but social validation data from the emotion control group intimated no shift in irrational thought processes.
+First, because this research was conducted as part of the academy sport psychology provision, it was necessary

-In summary, the present study is the first to explore the season-long effects of multiple REBT education workshops and a comparison condition on the irrational beliefs of athletes.
-Broadly, results indicated that the REBT program reduced the irrational beliefs of professional academy soccer athletes from pre- to post-test.
-In addition, REBT had a long-term effect on need for achievement and demand for fairness, both variables remaining attenuated at follow-up.
-Social validation indicated that both REBT and emotion control programs helped athletes to control their emotions and enhance performance, but the REBT program was perceived as more beneficial and able to alter irrational beliefs.
-The reported benefit of REBT education in this paper supports previous research with athletes (Elko & Ostrow, 1991; Turner et al., 2014; Yamauchi & Murakoshi, 2001).
-Future research should investigate the relationship between irrational beliefs and athlete performance, and also investigate the broad spectrum of emotions relevant to REBT.
-Given the support starting to emerge for the use of REBT with athletes, we encourage more sport psychologists to explore the use of REBT with athletes and to report their findings so that a greater understanding of the ways REBT can and cannot be used in sport is garnered.
+1 to rationalize the programs to the academy head of sport science.
+REBT is not widely recognized in professional sport settings as yet, therefore we presented the programs as 2 "emotion programs" in which athletes would learn about emotions and methods for 3 4 controlling them, and stipulated that two groups needed to be formed.
+Presenting the programs as "emotion programs" was important because REBT has some clinical 5 6 connotations (Marlow, 2009) that may be unattractive to coaches.
+In addition, the academy head of sport science was kept blind to the different conditions to ensure that they were not 7 8 able to reveal the differences between the content of each program to the two groups.
+9 Athletes were informed that both groups were to receive emotion programs so that the control group were not curious as to the content of the REBT group's program.
+Whilst difficult to put 10 11 into practice, it was necessary to try to prevent cross-pollination of REBT concepts to the 12 control group, that would have influenced the data.
+It is not possible from the data presented to know whether athletes from opposing groups shared workshop information, but social 13 validation data from the control group intimated no shift in irrational thought processes.
+14 15 In summary, the present study is the first to explore the season-long effects of multiple REBT education workshops and a control condition on the irrational beliefs of 16 athletes.
+Broadly, results indicated that the REBT program reduced the irrational beliefs of 17 professional academy soccer athletes from pre- to post-test.
+In addition, REBT had a long-18 term effect on need for achievement and demand for fairness, both variables remaining 19 20 attenuated at follow-up.
+Social validation indicated that both REBT and control programs helped athletes to control their emotions and enhance performance, but the REBT program 21 was perceived as more beneficial and able to alter irrational beliefs.
+The reported benefit of 22 REBT education in this paper supports previous research with athletes (Elko & Ostrow, 1991; 23 Turner et al., 2013; Yamauchi & Murakoshi, 2001).
+Future research should investigate the 24 relationship between irrational beliefs and athlete performance, and also investigate the broad 25